open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 -------------|--------------
 MCU server|CentOS* 7.1

+The evaluation version of MCU server is also provided for Ubuntu 14.04 LTS* 64-bit.

 H.264 support in MCU system requires the deployment of OpenH264 library, see [Deploy Cisco OpenH264* Library section](#Conferencesection2_3_4) for more details.

 > **Note**: OpenH264 library is not required for GPU-accelerated MCU when forward RTSP stream subscription is not used.